AGPO93/DirectX-11-Engine/README.txt

 Press spacebar to start A* pathfinding and movement.

 Change the int "goalNode" in ModelClass.h to change the destination grid node.

+Find out more about this project at: https://agpo93.github.io/projects/directxrts/